jtc268/Interactive-Lab-Hub/Lab 4/README_for_grading.md

 Alternative design sketches:
 ![image_6487327 (2)](https://user-images.githubusercontent.com/89586838/138789271-51e08f03-52a4-4bc7-895f-656da2292be4.JPG)

+### "Looks like": shows how the device should look, feel, sit, weigh, etc.
 Committing to Idea 5 from Part 1, and optimizing the design.
 Diving into continued prototyping!
 I didn't like the alternative ideas as much since they lacked function.
 I would like a device that helps with my day to day life.
 ![image_6487327 (1)](https://user-images.githubusercontent.com/89586838/138789279-fa4a2f5c-26f3-463e-8988-6f092d14f022.JPG)
 ![image_6487327](https://user-images.githubusercontent.com/89586838/138789284-df40c576-9d88-423c-91c8-f2e0dd3d68f8.JPG)

-Work in progress to recess the "bins", move screen to the top, and turn the device black since it needs to be more aesthetically pleasing than a cardboard box.
+Work in progress is shown below to recess the "bins", move screen to the top, and turn the device black since it needs to be more aesthetically pleasing than a cardboard box.
 This device is something that will sit in the home, out in the open.

 Progress pictures:
 ![20211025_202646](https://user-images.githubusercontent.com/89586838/138790447-3ffe1af8-dd9e-4ba1-9a20-67e759cb6a47.jpg)